1847: Dred Scott and the Freedom Seekers

 Big Idea

-Despite ongoing dehumanization, Black men and women used the legal system to push the fight to be recognized as citizens of the United States and given the same legal protections as Whites.
+Black men and women used the U.S. legal system to fight to be recognized as citizens of the United States and to be provided the same legal protections as White people.

 As the public debate over free versus slave states continued, an African American slave named Dred Scott pushed the conversation further.